 The idea of an Internet Protocol transmission of one sender to many receivers was invented by Professor David Cheriton from Stanford University and championed at the Interent Engineering Task Force by Steven Deering.
 He called this new protocol (set of rules) “IP Multicast” (Internet Protocol Multicast).
 Cheriton proposed that packet information could be duplicated by the IMPs (now called routers) so that multiple receivers can tap into that same stream of information.

-Here is the important point; The Cherition’s Multicasting Protocol is built on top of the User Datagram Protocol (UDP is an extended Interent Protocol (IP)), similar to TCP.
-Once again the designers of the Multicasting Protocol just as the earlier designers of Transmission Control Protocol (TCP) had said, “Packet loss is not our problem”.
-Cheriton’s Multicasting protocol had the same problem as the Internetworking protocol, not Reliable (in the Internet sense), not Secure, and no way to measure audience (Accountable).
+Cherition’s Multicasting Protocol is built on top of the User Datagram Protocol (UDP is an extended Interent Protocol (IP)), similar to TCP.
+Once again the designers of the Multicasting Protocol just as the earlier designers of Transmission Control Protocol (TCP) had concluded, “Packet loss is not our problem”.
+Cheriton’s Multicasting protocol had this same problem as the Internetworking protocol, not Reliable (in the Internet sense), not Secure, and no way to measure audience (Accountable).
 The same type of problem that the defense department had years ago when they commissioned a solution – Transmission Control Protocol (TCP).

-The Multicast packet mouse was finding his way through the maze so to speak; however, there is no way to guarantee that that mouse had arrived.
+The Multicast ‘mouse’ was finding his way through the maze so to speak; however, there is no way to guarantee that that ‘mouse’ had arrived.

 This is the reason why World Multicast invented a Secure Reliable and Accountable way to Multicast on the Public Internet.
 World Multicast’s solution uses the underlying base of the Multicasting infrastructure already built.
 However, it adds on to the top of that structure a secure., reliable, and accountable method to implement communications.

-SMARTcast is a way to send Multicasting Data-grams (packets) with Security, Reliability and Accountability.
+SMARTcast is a way to send Multicasting data-grams with Security, Reliability and Accountability.
 Our SMARTcast protocol guarantees the packets of information will arrive at their destination.
-If they do not, SMART will resend those packets based on where they are needed.
+SMART will resend those packets based on where they are needed.
 SMARTCAST is the only tree based protocol that offers Security, Reliability and Accountability.